groupvine/gv-doc/7-advanced/1-advActions.md

 follows:

 * 'add' is invalid, and ignored.
-* 'update' is handled normally, allowing changes to the account's group-related properties.
+* 'update' is handled normally, allowing changes to the account's group-related properties, except for the abbreviation which is ignored (rather than updating to '.'!)
 * 'delete' is also handled normally, except that this account "group" itself is not deleted.

 </span>